sectasy0/zcached/README.md

 echo "*1\r\n\$4\r\nPING\r\n" | netcat -N localhost 7556
 ```

+for supported types and their encodings, see [types.md](types.md)

 ## Todo for v1.0.0
 - [ ] Support for more data types eg. Hashes, Sets, Sorted Sets.
+(Currently only supports Strings, Integers, Floats, Booleans, Nulls, Arrays, and HashMaps).
 - [ ] Create CLI Interface.
 - [ ] Add `SAVE` command for manual saving.
 - [x] Add `DBSIZE` command for getting the number of keys in the database.